Art and Inquiry

-The “Creative Expressions Salon” is a monthly gathering of folks interested in sharing new work (art, poetry, songs, prose, etc.) inspired by their creative and spiritual edge.
+The “Creative Expressions Salon” was a monthly gathering of folks interested in sharing new work (art, poetry, songs, prose, etc.) inspired by their creative and spiritual edge.
 Some may come and be active listening participants.
 This low-pressure sharing space is inspired by the phrase "from play to practice."
 If you have questions about the Salon, contact one of the following: Sekayi (email@example.com), Lauren (LMorimoto44@gmail.com) or Roger (firstname.lastname@example.org).

 The Experience of Art

 After launching the Center in January of 2015, CSL's Creative Expression module hosted a day-long event called "The Experience of Art" in conjunction with Aldersgate United Methodist's annual May spring bazaar.
 Creative Expression co-directors, Brynn Saito and Sekayi Edwards, along with artist and performer, Coke Tani, and visual artist, Patti Iseke led experiential sessions on poetry-writing, medicinal group drumming, embodied awareness and play, and group painting.
 Please check out the photo gallery below.